-The 3 courses at the 300-400 level cannot be counted toward the Jewish Studies major or the certificate in Jewish Studies; A student majoring in Hebrew through the Department of Near Eastern Languages and Cultures may not also earn a minor in Hebrew; Students can choose to pursue both the Jewish Studies major and the Hebrew minor or the Jewish Studies certificate and the Hebrew minor, or the Hebrew minor alone; Students must complete at least 6 credit hours of course work in the minor on the Bloomington campus; Total of 15 credit hours.
+The 3 courses at the 300-400 level cannot be counted toward the Jewish Studies major or the certificate in Jewish Studies; A student majoring in Hebrew through the Department of Near Eastern Languages and Cultures may not also earn a minor in Hebrew; Students can choose to pursue both the Jewish Studies major and the Hebrew minor or the Jewish Studies certificate and the Hebrew minor, or the Jewish Studies minor and the Hebrew minor; or the Hebrew minor alone.
+Hebrew minor students must complete at least 6 credit hours of course work in the minor on the Bloomington campus; Total of 15 credit hours.

 Interested in being a Jewish educator?
 You should pursue the major in Jewish Studies rather than a degree in Education.
 Only students who primarily want to teach in a public school should become Education majors.

 1. A course in Modern Hebrew, Biblical Hebrew or Yiddish

 Students with background in Hebrew should take the Hebrew placement exam at least 48 hours before you arrive for freshman orientation - foreignlanguageplacement.indiana.edu/ (click on Hebrew).
 Depending on placement, students may enroll in 1st, 3rd, 4th or 5th semester of Hebrew in the Fall.
 Students placing into 2nd or 6th semester Hebrew will need to wait until spring 2017 to study Hebrew.
 Students with no background in Hebrew wanting to take Modern Hebrew should enroll in JSTU-H 100.

 Elementary Hebrew I (4 cr)

 JSTU-H 100 (all sections meet in BH 222)

 Intermediate Modern Hebrew I (3 cr)

 MWF 10:10-11:00 #14442 (BH 337)